cogentcore/cogent/README.md

   general VC / git api as well

 * search / replace in TextView

-* add gide prefs obj -- project file should just be some per-project settings  -- have a general prefs and then a project-specific prefs.  things like splitter positions, number of editors, styles, etc.

 * also each textview should have its own context menu where you can pick which buffer / file to view -- C-x b / f will pull up these same functions.
 Make a gide-specific version of textview or use existing?